CEED/libCEED/doc/sphinx/source/libCEEDapi.rst

 is the identity and :c:func:`CeedElemRestrictionCreateStrided()` is used instead.
 We plan to support other structured representations of :math:`\bm{G}` which will be added according to demand.
-There are two common approaches for supporting non-conforming elements: applying the node constraints via :math:`\bm P` so that the **L-vector** can be processed uniformly and applying the constraintsss via :math:`\bm G` so that the **E-vector** is uniform.
+There are two common approaches for supporting non-conforming elements: applying the node constraints via :math:`\bm P` so that the **L-vector** can be processed uniformly and applying the constraints via :math:`\bm G` so that the **E-vector** is uniform.
 The former can be done with the existing interface while the latter will require a generalization to element restriction that would define field values at constrained nodes as linear combinations of the values at primary nodes.

 These operations, :math:`\bm{P}`, :math:`\bm{B}`, and :math:`\bm{D}`,